 Women have unique risk factors for heart disease, including hormone therapy and pregnancy-related problems.
 These things can raise a woman's risk for a heart attack or stroke.

-See the topic Women and Coronary Artery Disease for more information on risk, symptoms, and prevention of heart disease.
+See the topic Heart Disease and Stroke in Women: Reducing Your Risk for more information on risk, symptoms, and prevention of heart disease and stroke.

 nonsteroidal anti-inflammatory drugs (NSAIDs), which